Last Updated on

 - As new car sales decline, an increase in demand for used cars is raising prices.

-- Ocado is the parent of Ocado Technology, the maker of the robotics that operate Ocado’s efficient food fulfillment centres.
+- Ocado is the parent of Ocado Technology, the maker of the robotics that operates Ocado’s efficient food fulfillment centers.

 - Ocado is helping retailers move online by providing robotics, cloud, AI, and IoT technology, including Kroger, Morrisons, Claire and Fetch.

 - Ocado has recently signed a deal to help put some of Kroger’s $122 billion in retail sales online and build robotic warehouses as part of Kroger’s plan to take on Amazon.